-The COVID-19 pandemic has contributed to significant volatility in financial markets, including occasional declines in equity markets, inflation and changes in interest rates and reduced liquidity on a global basis.
-Specific to WTW, over the past two years, the COVID-19 pandemic had an initial negative impact on discretionary work we perform for our clients, but we later saw increased demand for these services begin to return in the second quarter of 2021 which continues into 2022.
+There has been significant volatility in financial markets, including occasional declines in equity markets, inflation and changes in interest rates and reduced liquidity on a global basis.
+Specific to WTW, over the past two years, the COVID-19 pandemic had an initial negative impact on discretionary work we perform for our clients, but we subsequently saw increased demand for these services begin to return in the second quarter of 2021 and has continued during 2022.
 We continue to have decreased spending on travel and associated expenses and third-party contractors, and we have the ability to contain spending on discretionary projects and certain capital expenditures.

 Based on our current balance sheet and cash flows, current market conditions and information available to us at this time, we believe that WTW has access to sufficient liquidity, which includes all of the borrowing capacity available to draw against our \$1.5 billion revolving credit facility, to meet our cash needs for the next twelve months, including investments in the business for growth, scheduled debt repayments, share repurchases and dividend payments.
-During the three months ended March 31, 2022, we repurchased \$2.3 billion of shares, and have authorization to repurchase an additional \$1.6 billion.
-Additionally, we intend to refinance our €540 million (\$609 million) of 2.125% senior notes, which mature during the second quarter 2022.
-The timing, tenor, currency and size of such a refinancing will be determined based on market conditions.
+During the nine months ended September 30 2022, we completed an offering of \$750 million aggregate principal amount of 4.650% senior notes due 2027, using the proceeds in part to repay in full our €540 million (\$582 million on the date of repayment) aggregate principal amount of 2.125% Senior Notes due 2022 (\$594 million including accrued interest), which were to mature during the second quarter of 2022.
+Additionally, during the nine months ended September 30, 2022, our board of directors approved a \$1.0 billion increase to the existing share repurchase program, and during the nine months ended September 30, 2022 we repurchased \$3.1 billion of shares, with remaining authorization to repurchase an additional \$1.8 billion.